adit26data/AWS-CCP-Revision-Notes/Module-1: Cloud Computing Concepts and fundamentals.md

 2.Going Global in minutes:
 Globalisation is easier with cloud as deployment is done over the internet while in case of physical infrastructure implementation, it is not possible to connect or transfer data around different places easily.

-3. No limits over capacity in cloud as compared to physical model , as everything is automated and software based leading to incresed scalability
+3. No limits over capacity in cloud as compared to physical model , as everything is automated and software based leading to incresed scalability.

 4. Increased Speed and Agility